Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Global picture of the evolution

 In the position sector, thermalization appears to proceed in two steps:$\langle r^2 \rangle$ first grows $\propto \frac{\eta(0)}{M^2}\times t^3$, driven by the increase of $\langle p^2 \rangle$ (when the temperature is sufficiently high).
 When thermalization is reached in the momentum space, $\langle r^2 \rangle$ continues to grow $\propto D_s t$, with the spatial diffusion coefficient $D_s \sim \frac{T^2}{\eta(0)}$, implying a slightly faster growth for smaller temperatures (as can be observed by comparing the three curves corresponding to $T=0.3,0.4$ and 0.6 GeV for $t > 5\,\mathrm{fm}/c$).
 Full thermalization is therefore not reached before $t \sim \frac{L^2}{D_s}$ corresponding to the full delocalization of the heavy quarks inside the box.
 Thus thermalization in momentum and in space sectors generically proceed with different time scales, the 2nd being larger than the first as illustrated on Fig.~\ref{fig:sqrt-r-squared} where space-thermalization is still not observed for $t=20\,\mathrm{fm}/c$.
+Note that the thermalization time in the position sector depends on the size of the box used in the numerical simulations.